 - There are three layers to the skin:

-- The epidermis is the outermost layer primarily responsible for acting as the body’s protective layer and first line of defense.
-It contains special cells which are part of the immune system.
+- The epidermis is the outermost layer primarily responsible for acting as the body’s protective layer and the first line of defense.
+It contains special cells that are part of the immune system.
 Melanin is produced in the epidermis, which gives the skin its color.
-New skin cells are made at the bottom of the epidermis and make their way to the top layer which then flake off.
+New skin cells are made at the bottom of the epidermis and make their way to the top layer which then flakes off.

 - As mentioned, melanin is what gives human skin its different pigmentations.
 Special cells in the skin called melanocytes produce melanin.
 The more melanin is produced, the darker the skin color is.
 Melanin is produced as a way to protect the body from the sun’s harmful and potential cancer-causing UV rays.
 Fair skin is an adaptation of living in northern climates where solar rays are weaker.